 What to do

-Water your rubber plant when a few top inches of the potting mix feel dry.
+Water your rubber plant when a few top inches of the potting mix feel dry, i.e., up to the first knuckle of your finger.
+If you have a soil moisture meter, water when the reading is in the dry zone.
 But never let the soil completely dry or wait until you start seeing leaves droop, curl, etc.

-How often to water your Ficus elastica depends on your conditions (temperature, humidity, or light), plant size, potting mix, pot type, etc. So, always feel the soil.
+How often to water your Ficus elastica depends on your conditions (temperature, humidity, or light), plant size, potting mix, pot type, etc. So, always feel or test the soil.

 If thirsty, you will need to water your plant thoroughly.
 Next, check if the potting mix dries too often or the pot is too small and do the necessary amendment.
 They may make the soil dry too fast.